xandernwala/xandernwala.github.io/_pages/research.md

 ## [StoryGraphBot](https://twitter.com/storygraphbot)

-<a href="https://twitter.com/storygraphbot">StoryGraphBot</a> is a Twitter bot that runs every hour, tracking top news stories and creating tweet threads that report updates (rising/falling/same attention) of the stories.
+StoryGraphBot is a Twitter bot that runs every hour, tracking top news stories and creating tweet threads that report updates (rising/falling/same attention) of the stories.
 See also, <a href="https://ws-dl.blogspot.com/2021/05/2021-05-10-chronicling-life-cycle-of.html" target="_blank">Chronicling the life-cycle of top new stories with StoryGraphBot</a>.

 <figure>
   <a href="https://web.archive.org/storygraph/graphs/usa/#cursor=135&hist=1440&t=2019-03-24T22:32:21" target="_blank" title="Story Attention Dynamics Graph">